multiversx/mx-docs/docs/developers/nft-tokens.md

 ### **Add quantity (SFT only)**

-A user that has the `ESDTRoleNFTAddQuantity` role set for a given Semi Fungible Token, can increase its quantity.
+A user that has the `ESDTRoleNFTAddQuantity` role set for a given Semi-Fungible Token, can increase its quantity.
 This function will not work for NFTs, because in that case the quantity cannot be higher than 1.

 ```
 AddQuantityTransaction {